-As you can see from these first two examples, Planetary Nebulae are not about planets.
+As you can see, Planetary Nebulae are not about planets.
 They're about stars.
 It got the name 'planetary' when early astronomers using small primitive telescopes first spotted these objects.
 They looked like disks similar to Jupiter and Neptune.
 Planetary Nebulae are actually stars like our Sun that are going through a typical end-of-life cycle.